 Canada’s Anti-Spam Legislation

-New requirements for installing computer programs come into force on January 15, 2015.
+New requirements for installing computer programs now in force.

 The new law will help Canadians avoid spam and other electronic threats.
 Report spam.